surol/ng2-resrc/README.md

 Some predefined status CSS classes are:

 - `rike-status-hidden` - used when there are no status labels known.
 Means that the status indicator should be hidden.
-  Some labels may wish to hide status indicator, e.g. when operation completed successfully.
+  Some labels may wish to hide status indicator.
+E.g. when operation completed successfully.
 - `rike-status-processing` - indicates the operation is in process.
 - `rike-status-cancelled` - indicates the operation has been cancelled.
 - `rike-status-failed` - indicated the operation failure.
 - `rike-status-succeed` - indicates the operation success.

-Additional status CSS classes can be appended for operations defined in the base resource implementations.
+Additional status CSS classes could be appended for operations defined in the base resource implementations.
 For example:

 - `rike-status-loading` - for `load` operation (of `LoadableResource`).
 - `rike-status-reading` - for `read` operation (of `CRUDResource`).